vantage-sh/docs.vantage.sh/docs/rbac.md

 ### Cost Reporting  - Organization Permissions

-Organization permissions apply for resources in which “everyone” team access has not been revoked.
+Organization permissions apply for resources in which Everyone team access has not been revoked.

 | Role | Create | Update | Delete | Manage Access | View |
 | --- | --- | --- | --- | --- | --- |